Prince Khalid Abdullah’s Juddmonte Farms have become synonomous

 behind the 5/4 favourite Zionist.
 Manna was always travelling well

-and he struck the front some three furlongs out before goin on to
+and he struck the front some three furlongs out before going on to

-defeat St Becan by two lengths with Oojah a further 4 lengths away
+defeat St Becan by two lengths with Oojah a further four lengths away

 in third place.
 He went straight on to Epsom without a trial.

 Always handy, Manna turned for home first and went clear, scoring

 by eight lengths from Zionist with the Sirdar taking third ahead of

 Solario.
 This was the second Derby victory for Fred Darling after